 “This is going to be the best beach you’ve ever seen in your life” my uncle guaranteed me the next morning, as he sipped on his morning cafecito.

 We had 14 kilometers of fine white sand and crystal-clear blue waters, all to ourselves.
 It was paradise.
 We ate Bani mangos and drank some Presidente beers.
-Then we snorkeled around embracing the crystalline waters:
+Then we snorkeled around embracing the crystalline waters.

-DAY THREE: LAGO ENRIQUILLO & LAS CARITAS
+9th Stop: LAGO ENRIQUILLO & LAS CARITAS

 These faces and symbols were carved by the Taino people.
 I kind of wish they’d left us something more insightful than smiley face emojis, but… I am grateful we’re left with some remnant of their time on the island.
 Definitely wear sturdy shoes, the natural limestone steps are very slippery.

 10th Road Trip Stop: LAS MARIAS & NEIBA

 The greatest thing about our road trip exploration throughout the Dominican Republic was being able to stop at beautiful sites as we pleased.
 We wouldn’t have otherwise seen or been able to discover these gorgeous gems if we had been in the back of a tour bus, or worse- stayed in a resort in Punta Cana.
 My uncle parked the car and we walked up to see the crystalline, bright emerald river of Las Marias in the town of Neiba.
 I watched the local children effortlessly climb up trees and jump into the water without a second thought.
 They swam as graciously as the fish from the Los Patos River.